tokenbender/infinite/README.md

 ## contributing
-you can contribute in various tasks here as listed in the roadmap, or just hop in for brainstorming and discussion - https://discord.gg/YaYfPu4ZT4 contributions are welcome! please feel free to submit pull requests or open issues for bugs and feature requests.
+you can contribute in various tasks here as listed in the roadmap, or just hop in for brainstorming and discussion - [e/Xperiments discord server](https://discord.gg/YaYfPu4ZT4) contributions are welcome! please feel free to submit pull requests or open issues for bugs and feature requests.

 ## license